Zardari reiterates PPP commitment to continue fight for women rights - Pakistan Observer

 The former President also paid tributes to those who, following in her footsteps, laid down their lives or suffered in the course of democratic struggle and in fighting militants and regressive elements.

-He said, “On the eve of Shaheed Mohtarma Benazir Bhutto’s birthday we salute them all”.
+He said, “On the eve of Shaheed Mohtarma Benazir Bhutto’s birthday we salute them all”—.INP